Julia Mulligan: Fire Commissioner

 In November 2018, responsibility for governance and oversight of North Yorkshire Fire and Rescue Service transferred to Mulligan as the elected North Yorkshire Police, Fire & Crime Commissioner.
 After a successful campaign, Mulligan became the police and fire commissioner for North Yorkshire in the autumn of 2018.
 The joint plan had been opposed by North Yorkshire County Council and York City Council, but it was approved by Sajid Javid, the Home Secretary, in June 2018.

 In January 2019, Police, Fire and Crime Commissioner Mulligan named her preferred candidate for the role of interim Chief Fire Officer for North Yorkshire Fire and Rescue Service.
 Following an intense day-long interview process, Andrew Brodie will now be put forward to the Police, Fire and Crime Panel for their confirmation.

 In 2019, Mulligan failed to be selected by a panel as the next Tory candidate for the Police, Crime and Fire Commissioner for North Yorkshire.
 The selection process was delayed by a year due to the COVID-19 pandemic, and her successor, Philip Allott was announced on 7 May 2021, with him assuming the role on 13 May 2021.
 From 12 May 2021, Mulligan became an independent director in the Independent Office for Police Conduct.
+Since November 2021, Mulligan has been serving as the Chair of the Gangmasters and Labour Abuse Authority.
+In February 2025, she was reappointed to that role until November 2026.